- How is chronic myeloid leukemia treated?

 While getting treatment, be sure to tell your cancer care team about any side effects you have because there may be ways to lessen them.
 For example, drugs can be given to prevent or reduce nausea and vomiting.

-You might also be given antibiotics before there are signs of infection or at the earliest sign that an infection may be developing.
-For more information on infections and how to avoid them, see our document Infections in People With Cancer.
+For information on infections and how to avoid them, see Infections in People With Cancer.

 If your platelet counts are low, you may be given drugs or platelet transfusions to help protect against bleeding.
-Likewise, shortness of breath and extreme fatigue caused by low red blood cell counts may be treated with drugs or with red blood cell transfusions.
+Likewise, if low red blood cell counts are causing problems (like shortness of breath and/or weakness), you may be treated with red blood cell transfusions.